mum0n/model_size/docs/size_structured_model_snowcrab.md

 # individual level data from snow crab surveys and prediction surface
 # use a log scale for size info .. full range .. it will be reduced to data range in the next step
-# male: 30+ bins seem sufficient to describe the shape
+# male: 30+ bins seem sufficient to describe the shape (prior to modelling)
 # female: 30+ bins seem sufficient to describe the shape

 redo_datafiles = FALSE